 The Halifax Urban Folk Festival is excited to partner with Dartmouth’s New Scotland Brewery in Dartmouth to present Wolf Castle and LXVNDR, two of the coolest, youngest, hip hop/rap artists in the country.
 Period.
-Show time is 8 PM and tickets are only $15 + HST.
+Enjoy this FREE event on Saturday, September 3rd at 8 PM.

 Wolf Castle is a Mi’kmaq rapper, producer, and singer who came on the scene with a contagious energy and versatile rap flow reminiscent of old school hip-hop combined with a modern pop oriented flavor.
 Growing up on the reservation in a family of artists, movie directors, and musicians, it was no surprise when, at age 11, he taught himself how to play piano and started writing and recording.
 At 17, he released his first project, and he hasn’t stopped.
 Striving to always deliver a fresh perspective, his music carries a powerful energy and covers everything from love and empowerment, to having a good time and going against the odds.
 His lyrics have been described as catchy and confessional, often connected to his indigenous roots and experience being raised on an indigenous reserve in Pabeau, First Nation NB.
 Wolf Castle describes himself as a knucklehead with an internet connection.